 - “I found the front seats very comfortable.
 Foot, knee, and head space in back are adequate for average-size adults." -- Businessweek (2011)

-The 2013 Audi Q5 comes with standard features that include three-zone climate control and a 10-speaker stereo with satellite radio.
-Options and features available on higher trims include a Bang & Olufsen sound system, HD Radio, iPod and Bluetooth connectivity, push-button start, adaptive cruise control, a rearview camera with parking sensors, a blind-spot monitoring system and a panoramic moonroof.
-For 2013, the Q5’s navigation now includes Audi connect, which provides wireless hotspot access and Google Earth map views.
+The 2014 Audi Q5 comes standard with tri-zone automatic climate control, Bluetooth phone connectivity, iPod integration, a 10-speaker stereo, satellite radio and Audi’s MMI infotainment system.
+Options include a Bang & Olufsen sound system, HD Radio, Bluetooth streaming audio, push-button start, adaptive cruise control, a rearview camera, parking sensors, a blind spot monitoring system, a panoramic moonroof and an upgraded MMI system with navigation and Audi connect, which provides wireless hotspot access and Google Earth map views.
 A six-month trial subscription to the service is included.

 - "For some functions, there are steering-wheel-mounted controls, too.
 Not all of them are intuitive to use: The trip computer, for instance, is operated via switches on the windshield wiper control arm, which were hard to find." -- Businessweek (2011)

-The 2013 Audi Q5 has 29.1 cubic feet of cargo space, which can expand to 57.3 cubic feet by folding down the back seats.
-While SUVs like the Volvo XC60 offer a bit more room, reviewers praise the Q5 for its useful cargo hold and wide cargo opening.
-One reviewer also comments that the 40/20/40 split-folding rear seats offer some flexibility if you’re carrying passengers and cargo.
+The 2014 Audi Q5 has 40/20/40 split-folding rear seats and 29.1 cubic feet of cargo space, which expands to 57.3 cubic feet with the rear seats folded.
+A power liftgate is optional.
+While some SUVs like the Volvo XC60 offer a bit more cargo room, the Q5’s cargo capacity is good for the class.
+Test drivers commend the Q5 for its useful cargo hold and wide cargo opening.

 - "Functionally, the Q5 is a dandy, with 29.1 cubic feet of storage behind the rear seats.
 With those seats folded, which can be accomplished with a single touch, the Q5 can swallow 57.3 cubes; it could take a few more if the second row folded completely flat, but at least the seats can be locked down." -- Car and Driver (2011)